 Our main reason for visiting Java and Yogyakarta was the incomparable Borobudur temple, as it has been high up on our bucket list for many years.
 We have been to Bali several times, but have never gotten around to visit one of Indonesia`s biggest islands Java.

-As we reached the city of Yogyakarta (Yogya) we realised that this nice city is not only situated close to one of the worlds most magnificent Buddhist temple Borobudur, but also a Hindu temple called Prambanan.
+As we reached the city of Yogyakarta (Yogya) we realized that this nice city is not only situated close to one of the world’s most magnificent Buddhist temples Borobudur but also a Hindu temple called Prambanan.
 So when the taxi driver asked us if we wanted to visit Prambanan on our way back to Yogya from Borobudur we thought, why not?

 What Is Prambanan?

 Prambanan is the biggest and most complete remains of Java`s period of Hindu culture, built in the middle of the 9th century AD, around 50 years later than Borobudur.
 Little is known about its early history, but it is believed that it was built by king Rakai Pikatan to mark the return of a Hindu dynasty in Java after decades of Buddhism.
 Prambanan was completely in ruins for years until 1937 when the reconstruction started, and it is still far from complete.

 As we walked around the outer compound, we saw many piles of rocks surrounding the reconstructed temples.
 All of these piles are the remains of 224 (!) temples in the outer compound.
 That is just amazing!
 So there is obviously a LOT of reconstruction left to do.

 When we reached the highest central courtyard, we were amazed by how many temples the complex actually consists of and how well they have been preserved and rebuilt.
 The highest central courtyard consists of eight minor and eight main shrines (or candi) each with beautiful carvings, containing religious statues inside.